ToulouseHackingConvention/pwn-maxima-cryptobank/solution/WRITEUP.md

 } Transaction;
 ```

 We can easily get a **read-write-everywhere** from here.
-I chose to overwrite the `comment` pointer.
+I chose to overwrite the `comment` field.
 To read the `comment`, I ask the program to show me my transactions (with option 1).
 To write, I ask the program to update the comment of an existing transaction (option 5).

-Now, this is classic exploit.
-Note that ASAN makes addresses deterministic (ie, no PIE).
+Now, this is classic exploitation.
+Note that ASAN makes addresses deterministic (ie, no PIE), this is too easy..
 I just leak the GOT, I replace `fgets` by `system`, and then I get a shell!